argonne-lcf/test_frameworks/README.md

 # Testing Frameworks

-These are a set of simple pytorch examples to test whether the frameworks work well or not.
-This repo will be used to keep track of the issue of the frameworks module on ALCF systems.
+This repo is meant to be used for testing the frameworks software stacks on ALCF systems.
+It includes a set of simple pytorch examples to test whether the frameworks work well or not.

-The issues will be reported here: https://github.com/argonne-lcf/test_frameworks/issues
+The issues will be reported here: https://github.com/argonne-lcf/test_frameworks/issues.
+This will be used to keep track of all the issues.

 - test_dtensor: testing the fundamental unit
 - test_resnet50: resnet50 with FSDP or DDP
 - test_mnist: MNIST with DDP
 - test_mpi4py: testing mpi4py

 To run the test